gen2thomas/gobrail/docs/breadboard_controller/README.md

 ## Using breadboards to get in touch

 Playing around with breadboards is very nice.
 It reduces the need of soldering to a minimum or zero (when using pinout boards for terminals).
-To startup quickly there are some breadboard schematics in the documentation folders.
+To startup quickly there are some breadboard schematics in the documentation folder "docs/breadboard_controller".
 So buy some breadboards and startup prototyping your model railroad.
-Some examples can be found in folder "docs/breadboard_controller".

 #### Notes for all example breadboards